SubwayAmenityMix/Rcodes/README.md

-# Master-Thesis

-Autor: Tabea Sonnenschein

-!!
-This is still work in progress !!

-These are the codes that I used to prepare, process and analyze my data for my Master Thesis Project:
+These are the codes that I used to prepare, process and analyze my data for my Research Project:

 "THE REBIRTH OF URBAN SUBCENTERS - How Subway Expansion Impacts the Spatial Structure and Mix of Amenities in European Cities"